Brothel: Europe

 State brothels/bordellos with regulated prices existed in ancient Athens, created by the legendary lawmaker Solon.
-These brothels catered for a predominantly male clientele, with women of all ages and young men providing sexual services (see Prostitution in ancient Greece).
+These brothels catered to a predominantly male clientele, with women of all ages and young men providing sexual services (see Prostitution in ancient Greece).
 In ancient Rome female slaves were forced to provide sexual services for soldiers, with brothels being located close to barracks and city walls.
 Brothels existed everywhere.
 The custom was to display lit candles to signal that they were open.

 Before the appearance of effective contraception, infanticide was common in brothels.
-Unlike usual infanticide—where historically girls were more likely to be killed at birth— a brothel site at Ashkelon in Israel revealed that nearly all of the babies were boys.
+Unlike usual infanticide—where girls were more likely to be killed at birth— a brothel site at Ashkelon in Israel revealed that nearly all of the babies were boys.

 Cities first began setting up municipal brothels between 1350 and 1450 CE.
 Municipalities often owned, operated, and regulated the legal brothels.
-Governments would set aside certain streets where a keeper could open a brothel.
-These separate sections of town were the precursors to the so-called "red light districts".
+Governments would designate certain streets where a keeper could open a brothel.
+These sections of town were the precursors to so-called "red light districts".
 Not only did the towns restrict where a keeper could open a brothel, but they also put constraints on when the brothel could be open.
-For example, most brothels were forbidden to be open for business on Sundays and religious holidays.
-The reason for this is not completely clear.
+For example, most brothels were forbidden to be open on Sundays and religious holidays.
 Some scholars believe these restrictions were enforced to make the prostitutes go to church but others argue that it was to keep parishioners in church and out of the brothels.
-Either way, it was a day of no revenue for the keeper.
+Either way, it was a day providing no revenue for the keeper.

 Although brothels were set up as a sexual outlet for men, not all men were allowed to enter them.
 Clerics, married men, and Jews were prohibited.
 Often, foreigners such as sailors and traders were the main source of revenue.
-Local men who frequented the brothels mainly consisted of single men; laws restricting the patrons were not always enforced.
-Government officials or police would periodically do searches of the brothels to cut down on the number of unpermitted customers.
+Local men who frequented the brothels were mainly single; laws restricting the patrons were not always enforced.
+Government officials or police would periodically search the brothels to reduce the number of prohibited customers.
 However, since the government was so closely related to the church, common punishments were minor.
-These restrictions were put in place to protect the wives of married men from any sort of infection.
+These restrictions were put in place to protect the wives of married men from infections.